Cell-Free Massive MIMO Detection: A Distributed Expectation Propagation Approach: Simulation Results

 \subsection{Accuracy of the Analytical Results}

-We next verify the accuracy of the analytical framework in Fig.\,\ref{Fig:analytical} with different modulation schemes.
-As shown in the figure, the BERs of the proposed detector match well with the derived analytical results, which demonstrates the accuracy of the analytical framework developed in Section \ref{SEC:SE}.
-Therefore, instead of performing time-consuming Monte Carlo simulations to obtain the corresponding performance metrics, we can predict the theoretical behavior by the state evolution equations.
+We next verify the accuracy of the analytical framework in Fig.\,\ref{Fig:analytical} with {\blc different system settings and modulation schemes.} As shown in the figure, the BERs of the proposed detector match well with the derived analytical results, which demonstrates the accuracy of the analytical framework developed in Section \ref{SEC:SE}. {\blc Although the analytical framework is derived in the large-system limit, it still can predict the BER performance in small-sized MIMO systems illustrated in Fig.\,\ref{Fig:analytical}(b).} Therefore, instead of performing time-consuming Monte Carlo simulations to obtain the corresponding performance metrics, we can predict the theoretical behavior by the state evolution equations.
 Furthermore, the analytical framework can be further utilized to optimize the system design.